 Mrs Yollis’ class is not the only class we call our blogging buddies.
 There are classes from the USA, Canada, New Zealand, Asia, Europe and Australia featured on our blogroll who we have had meaningful connections with.

 I have found many teachers are inspired to embark on blogging with their class when they realise what a powerful avenue for global collaboration blogs are.

-Here are some tips for forming friendships with other blogging classes:
+Tips for forming friendships with other blogging classes

-- Visit Sue Waters’s compilation of class blogs from around the world and add your blog to the list.
+- Visit Sue Waters’ compilation of class blogs from around the world and add your blog to the list.